ndnestor/Awesome-Links/README.md

 Setting up WebStorm to run the project properly requires a few easy steps:
 1. Double tap shift.
 2. Search for and select "Edit Configurations...".
-3. Click the add button on the top left (it is a plus sign).
+3. Click the "add" button on the top left (it is a plus sign).
 4. Select Node.js
 5. Set the node parameter setting to "-r source-map-support/register".
 6. Set the JavaScript file setting to ".\typescript-build\main.js".